blog

 Williamsburg

 Williamsburg, in Queens, on the other side of the water from the East Village, wins the popularity contest with visitors heading to this part of New York.
-This neighborhood boasts of a great nightlife as well as numerous restaurants, vintage designer shops, and indie fashion alternatives.
+This neighborhood boasts of great nightlife as well as numerous restaurants, vintage designer shops, and indie fashion alternatives.

 Williamsburg’s public schools are part of NYC Geog District #14 – Brooklyn.
 The neighborhood has a total of 55 primary and secondary schools.
 Other alternatives include the Believe Northside Charter High School and the Bedford Stuyvesant New Beginnings Charter School.